 US citizens and US residents

-Individuals who are not US citizens and are not resident in the United States for transfer tax purposes (non-resident aliens) are subject to US gift tax only on gifts of real property and tangible personal property located in the United States.
+Individuals who are not US citizens and are not resident in the United States for transfer tax purposes (non-resident aliens) are subject to US gift tax only on gifts of real property and tangible personal property located in the United States (for further details please see "Estate and gift tax situs of assets – basic rules").
 Thus, gifts of intangible property by non-resident aliens are not subject to US gift tax, even if the intangibles are US property (eg, stock in a US company).
 Advisers to international families will want to seek competent US tax advice on the possible conversion of property from taxable property (eg, tangible US situs property) to tax-free property (eg, intangible stock) before making the gift.

 US gift tax on taxable gifts made by non-resident aliens can be substantial due to the following limitations on credits, exclusions and deductions, as compared to gifts by a US citizen or resident: